SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 20 October, 2024
+### 📅 Monday, 21 October, 2024
 ------
 ### Events
 ------
-Here are some significant events that occur around October 20th in the USA:
+Certainly!
+Here's a general example of notable events that often occur on or around October 21st in the USA, keeping in mind that specific events may vary from year to year:

-- **National Day on Writing (October 20):**
-  - Celebrated annually on October 20th.
-  - Established by the National Council of Teachers of English (NCTE).
-  - Encourages students, educators, and the general public to recognize writing in all its forms.
-  - Involves writing-related activities, events, and discussions to promote literacy.

-- **Fall Foliage Viewing:
+- **National Apple Day**: Celebrated by apple orchards, cider makers, and apple enthusiasts across the country.
+- **International Day of the Nacho**: Many restaurants and food enthusiasts participate by creating special nacho dishes.
+- **Sports Events**: Various professional sports games are typically scheduled around this time,
 ### Positive Qoute
 ------
-"Embrace the journey, not just the destination! 🌟🚀 Every step forward is progress.
-Keep shining! ✨😊"
+"Every day is a new opportunity to shine your light and spread happiness! 🌟✨😊"